 Communication relating to attendance, presentations and examinations should be provided as soon as possible to the instructor.
 The need to miss presentations and examination will be excused only under the most significant of reasons and require adequate documentation (see Attendance).

-COURSE DESCRIPTION: We examine problem solving in medical geography by focusing on the assumptions underlying methods and strategies to analyze the relationships between health outcomes and delivery with environmental conditions in a spatially explicit manner.
+COURSE DESCRIPTION: We examine problem solving in medical geography by focusing on how studies should be performed to reduce the effects of under-performing study designs that impact the interpretations of results.
 Alternative methods of detection, analyses, data and study design are reviewed and the implicit and explicit limitations are examined.